canmustu/Word-Puzzle-Game/README.md

 game with silverlight

-when this project is published and uploaded to server, can be connected from internet explorer only. internet explorer supports silverlight projects still.
+when this project is published and uploaded to server, can be connected from internet explorer only.

+only internet explorer supports silverlight projects still.